Symmetric Polynomials in Tropical Algebra Semirings: Preliminaries

-\begin{definition} Let $X$ be a unital commutative semiring. \begin{itemize} \item Let $m, n, d_{1,1}, \ldots, d_{m,n}$ be natural numbers and $a_1, \ldots, a_m \in X$.
-A \df{polynomial expression} is a syntactic object of the form $\sum_{k = 1}^m a_k \prod_{j = 1}^n x_j^{d_{k,j}}$. \item A \df{polynomial} is a function $X^n \to X$ that a polynomial expression represents. \item A polynomial expression is \df{symmetric} when for each monomial $a_k \prod_{j = 1}^n x_j^{d_{k,j}}$ in it and each permutation $\sigma \in S_n$ the monomial $a_k \prod_{j = 1}^n x_{\sigma(j)}^{d_{k,j}}$ also appears in it, up to a change of the order of factors.\footnote{That is, we consider symmetry relative to commutativity of multiplication.
+which takes a syntactic polynomial expression and assigns to it the function it represents. \item A polynomial is \df{symmetric} when for each monomial $a_k \prod_{j = 1}^n x_j^{d_{k,j}}$ in it and each permutation $\sigma \in S_n$ the monomial $a_k \prod_{j = 1}^n x_{\sigma(j)}^{d_{k,j}}$ also appears in it, up to a change of the order of factors.\footnote{That is, we consider symmetry relative to commutativity of multiplication.
 For example, the polynomial expression $x y$ is symmetric: the transposition of variables gives $y x$, which we identify with $x y$.
-Of course, it would not make sense to consider $x y$ symmetric over a non-commutative semiring.} A polynomial is \df{symmetric} when it can be represented by a symmetric polynomial expression. \item For any $n \in \NN$ and $j \in \{1, \ldots, n\}$ the \df{elementary symmetric polynomial} ${\el{j}\colon X^n \to X}$ is the sum of all products of $j$ different variables, \ie
+Of course, it would not make sense to consider $x y$ symmetric over a non-commutative semiring.} A polynomial function is \df{symmetric} when it can be represented by a symmetric polynomial. \item For any $n \in \NN$ and $j \in \{1, \ldots, n\}$ the \df{elementary symmetric polynomial} $\el{j} \in X[x_1, \ldots, x_n]$ is the sum of all products of $j$ different variables, \ie